Infrastructure expert Elizabeth Orchard explains the complex engineering issue in an accessible way for the general public.

 If a substation breaks down, then the strong and powerful electricity could cause a lot of damage.

-Usually, high-voltage (really powerful) electricity can go up in flames when it short-circuits, or meets an obstacle, which could be what happened here.
+Usually, high-voltage (really powerful) electricity can go up in flames when it short-circuits, or meets an obstacle.

 This will cause further damage to the substation and prevent it from delivering electricity to users.